UNICCHU/workenv/README.md

 ackeack's work environment
 - vim: with several plugins and key binding.
 - env: Which contains zsh, screen.
-- devel: install devel packages, and pyenv.
+- devel: install devel packages

 How to install:
 ------